We join the journey of transformation when we open the locked doors within ourselves.

 Inside it was eerily quiet.

 In twenty minutes of startling silence, I heard noises from the yard outside the chapel.
 I thought of the many chambers we’d passed through in our journey down to the bottom of this prison.
-It struck me that the journey down into our own hearts was not too different: the descent into the prisons is the same descent into the hidden places inside ourselves.
+It struck me that the journey down into our own hearts is not so different.
+The descent into prisons and the descent into our inner shadows is the same lengthy, tricky journey.
+It takes some work.

-God’s love reaches ever downwards, through our locked doors and systems of repression, and finds us.
+God’s love reaches downwards, through our locked doors and systems of repression, and finds us.
 God brings us together and heals us there.

 “I had always imagined God to be in the same general direction as everything else that I valued: up.